Constantin-E/Minecraft/Assignment6_Masterplan.md

         - tutorial window: div with tutorial that appears when tutorial button is clicked
         - hide tutorial button: button inside tutorial window that lets window disappear on click

-- Functions during game (each bullet represents a function/ set of functions)
+- Functions during game (each bullet represents a function/ set of functions):
-    - select tool by clicking on the respective tool button/ inventory button in menu (this could be done by having a global variable named "active".
-If a tool is selected, this will change e.g. to active=saw.
-Alternatively, in order to add a block from the inventory to the matrix, it will be active=stone).
+    - select tool by clicking on the respective tool button/ inventory button in menu (this could be done by having a global variable named "userHolds".
+If a tool is selected, this will change e.g. to userHolds=saw.
+Alternatively, in order to add a block from the inventory to the matrix, it will be userHolds=stone).
 This way we can always check what should happen if a field of the matrix is clicked (add block/ pick block / decide which block to add/pick and if picked, check validity of tool)
+    - modifyMatrix function, with which to:
         - pick block
             - activated by clicking on matrix field.
-        - only IF correct respective tool is active, a block can be picked
+            - only IF userHolds === correct respective tool, a block can be picked
             - respective inventory +=1
         - add block
             - activated by clicking on matrix field
-        - adds a block from the type of the active inventory
+            - adds a block from the type of userHolds

 Optional:
 - add character which can move and fly (Harry potter gif)